Health Care under the Commission of Government

 Child Health and Welfare

 The Commission of Government did much to improve child health and welfare in Newfoundland and Labrador.
 It opened a Child Welfare Clinic at St. John’s, emphasized the importance of health education in the country’s schools, provided funding for children wishing to attend the Halifax School for the Blind, and created a Division of Child Welfare within the Department of Public Health and Welfare.

 Photographer unknown.
-Reproduced by the permission of the Maritime History Archive (PF-325.036), Memorial University, St. John’s, NL.
+Reproduced by the permission of the Maritime History Archive (PF-325.036), Memorial University of Newfoundland, St. John's, NL.

 The government also introduced legislation in the 1940s to better protect the nation’s children and single mothers.
 This included the Adoption Act of 1940, which formalized the county’s adoption process for the first time, and the 1944 Welfare of Children Act, which allowed the Division of Child Welfare to assist single mothers and care for abused, neglected, and homeless children.

 The Second World War brought much economic prosperity to Newfoundland and Labrador and allowed the Commission to make additional improvements to health care.
 Officials added a new wing to the General Hospital in St. John’s, began building a 250-bed tuberculosis hospital at Corner Brook, established additional cottage hospitals, and acquired a second medical ship, the Christmas Seal, to service outport communities.
 Once American and Canadian forces withdrew from the country in peacetime, the Commission inherited many of their military hospitals for civilian use, including those at Goose Bay, Fogo Island, Botwood, Gander, and St. John’s.

 Photographer unknown.
 Courtesy of Library and Archives Canada (PA-137827).